 After moving into a new home and spending some time settling in, many people want to meet their neighbors and start integrating into the community.
-If you’ve just moved, you’ve likely already had a few neighbors introduce themselves, and maybe one of two even brought over a housewarming token when they saw the moving vans in the street.
+If you’ve just moved, you’ve likely already had a few neighbors introduce themselves, and maybe one of two even brought over a housewarming token when they saw the moving trucks in the street.

 If you’re feeling ready to get out there and mingle with your new neighbors, but are unsure of how to host a housewarming party, here are 15 steps to help you plan the perfect get together with as little fuss as possible so you can stop unpacking and start mingling.

 15 Easy Steps to Throwing a Housewarming Party

 First, if you still have a few boxes needing to be unpacked, if they’re not vital to daily functioning in your household storage is the perfect answer.
 You can have them removed from your house before you have your party, helping ensure you have all the space you need for your guests.

 Here are a few easy steps to take to throw your perfect housewarming party: